Tia Carrere: Music career

 Carrere also maintains a singing career.
 In 1993, her first solo album, Dream, produced by Matt Prinz, was released and went platinum in the Philippines.
 That same year, she was featured on the soundtrack of Batman: Mask of the Phantasm, performing the ending theme, "I Never Even Told You".
 Carrere then focused on Hawaiian music starting with her second album, Hawaiiana, which was released in June 2007 and featured Grammy Award-winning record producer Daniel Ho accompanying her on slack-key guitar and ukulele.
 The album was nominated for a 2008 Grammy Award under the category Best Hawaiian Music Album.

 In 2009, Carrere served as co-host for the pre-Grammy Awards telecast online event alongside Wayne Brady.
 She won a Grammy Award in 2009 for her third album, Ikena, and her 2010 album He Nani was also nominated for a Grammy.
 In 2011, she won her second Grammy Award for her album Huana Ke Aloha.

 Personal life

 Carrere married film producer Elie Samaha in 1992.
 Samaha and Carrere divorced in February 2000.
 On November 30, 2002, she married photojournalist Simon Wakelin.
-They have a son, Jude.
+They have a son.
 On April 2, 2010, Carrere filed for divorce in person at Los Angeles County Superior Court.
 According to court documents, she cited irreconcilable differences as the reason for the divorce and asked for sole physical custody of their child.
 Their divorce was finalized in August 2010, with the two reportedly sharing custody of their child.
 As of 2010, Carrere lives in Los Angeles.